isomerpages/nlb-biblioasia/_holding-area/Remembering AGS Danaraj: Pioneer Town Planner and News Reader.md

 #### **Career: Planning a Nation**

 Danaraj was born in Pahang, Malaysia in 1931.
-His family moved to Singapore in 1940, where he studied at St. Andrew’s School from 1947–49.[^7] In 1950, when he was 19, he joined the Singapore Improvement Trust (SIT) as an officer and was a draughtsman of Sir George Pepler’s Diagnostic Survey Team, whose work involved the preparation of the 20-year Master Plan for Singapore.
-(Pepler was the Town Planning Consultant to the Singapore government).[^8] Danaraj was also part of the team that organised the exhibition “Homes of Singapore” that was held at the Victoria Concert Hall in 1951.[^9]
+His family moved to Singapore in 1940, where he studied at St Andrew’s School from 1947–49.[^7] In 1950, when he was 19, he joined the Singapore Improvement Trust (SIT) as an officer and was a draughtsman of Sir George Pepler’s Diagnostic Survey Team, whose work involved the preparation of the 20-year Master Plan for Singapore.
+(Pepler was the Town Planning Consultant to the Singapore government).[^8] Danaraj was also part of the team that organised the exhibition “Homes of Singapore” held at the Victoria Concert Hall in 1951.[^9]

 <div style="background-color: white;">
 <br>